You want smart political talk without the meltdowns?

 Those logs exist.

-So they know what the person that went in there was looking at, and to, you know, to an extent who and of course who was looking at it.
+So they know what the person that went in there was looking at and to, you know, to an extent who, and of course, who was looking at it.

 So she knows those logs exist.

-It's not like they keep a logic.
+It's not like they keep a lot of money.

 So she's definitely lying when she said that she did not log on to this or ask for any logs.